neufeld/AXIOME3/README.md

 There is a script that can make a manifest file given
 a.
 SampleSheet (used for MiSeq), and
-b. the directory that has sequence data (fastq.gz files)
+b. the directory that has sequence data (fastq.gz files) (this will be the directory that stores MiSeq data)

 _You don't have to do this if you already have a manifest file_